daKmoR/generate-typescript-definition-files-from-javascript/README.md

 }
 ```

-And our if we go back to the test now we do not see that `square('two')` is wrong :(.
+So if we now go back to the test we do not see that `square('two')` is wrong 😭.

 ![02-js-square-two](https://raw.githubusercontent.com/daKmoR/generate-typescript-definition-files-from-javascript/master/images/02-js-square-two.png)

 So that is the power of types.
-But we can make it work for JavaScript as well :hugs:
+But we can make it work for JavaScript as well 🤗

 Let's add types via JsDoc